Planning to hit the open highway with friends or family this spring or summer? Dreaming of two weeks in Europe this fall?

 When you finally return home, your head and heart will be full of memories — but your wallet will likely be running on empty.

-Any way to trim those costs is likely welcome.
-So, we’ve rounded up eight of the best ways to save on travel costs in 2017.
+Vacation costs can add up quickly.
+Any way to trim that damage is likely welcome.
+So, we’ve rounded up some of the best ways to save on travel costs in 2022.

-Free checked bags on airlines
+2. Free checked bags on airlines

 Free checked baggage used to be the norm on most airlines.
 While those days are long gone, one carrier is keeping the tradition alive.